 The SMP/E RECEIVE jobs load the DB2 program modules, macros, procedures, IRLM, ODBC, JDBC, SQLJ, and DB2I Kanji into temporary data sets (SMPTLIBs).

+For a list of expected and acceptable warning messages and codes, see DB2 Program Directory.
 If this job fails or abends, correct the problem and rerun the job.